Vocabulary for Universal Approximation: A Linguistic Perspective of Mapping Compositions: Introduction

 \subsection{Related works}

-\textbf{Universal approximation.} The approximation properties of neural networks have been extensively studied, with previous studies focusing on the approximation properties of network structures such as feedforward neural networks \cite{Cybenkot1989Approximation, Hornik1989Multilayer, Leshno1993Multilayer} and residual networks \cite{he2016deep,he2016identity}.
+\textbf{Universal approximation.} The approximation properties of neural networks have been extensively studied, with previous studies focusing on the approximation properties of network structures such as feedforward neural networks \citep{Cybenko1989Approximation, Hornik1989Multilayer, Leshno1993Multilayer} and residual networks \citep{he2016deep,he2016identity}.
 In these networks, the structure is fixed and the weights are adjusted to approximate target functions.
 Although this paper also considers universal approximation properties, we use a completely different way.
 We use a finite set of mappings, and the universal approximation is achieved by composing sequences of these mappings.
-The length of the mapping sequence is variable, which is similar to networks with a fixed width and variable depth \cite{Lu2017Expressive, Johnson2019Deep, Kidger2020Universal, Park2021Minimum, Beise2020Expressiveness, cai2022achieve}.
+The length of the mapping sequence is variable, which is similar to networks with a fixed width and variable depth \citep{Lu2017Expressive, Johnson2019Deep, Kidger2020Universal, Park2021Minimum, Beise2020Expressiveness, cai2022achieve,li2023minimum}.
 However, in our study, we do not consider learnable weights; instead, we consider the composition sequence, which is different from previous research.

 \textbf{Residual network, neural ODE, and control theory.} The word mapping constructed in this paper is partially based on the numerical discretization of dynamical systems and therefore has a relationship with residual networks and neural ODEs.
-Residual networks \cite{he2016deep,he2016identity} are currently one of the most popular network structures and can be viewed as a forward Euler discretization of neural ODEs \cite{Chen2018Neural}.
-Recently, Li et al. \cite{Li2022Deep} and Tabuada et al. \cite{Tabuada2020Universal, Tabuada2022Universal} studied the approximation properties of neural ODEs.
+Residual networks \citep{he2016deep,he2016identity} are currently one of the most popular network structures and can be viewed as a forward Euler discretization of neural ODEs \citep{Chen2018Neural}.
+Recently, \citet{Li2022Deep} and \citet{Tabuada2022Universal} studied the approximation properties of neural ODEs.
 Their basic idea is employing controllability results in control theory to construct source terms that approximate a given finite number of input-output pairs, thus obtaining the approximation properties of functions in the $L^p$ norm or continuous norm sense.
-Additionally, Duan et al. \cite{Duan2022Vanilla} proposed an operator splitting format that discretizes neural ODEs into Leaky-ReLU fully connected networks.
-Partially inspired by Duan et al.'s construction, we designed a special splitting method to finish Part 1 of our construction.
+Additionally, \citet{Duan2022Vanilla} proposed an operator splitting format that discretizes neural ODEs into leaky-ReLU fully connected networks.
+Partially inspired by Duan et al.'s construction, we designed a special splitting method to finish one part of our construction.